 Surgery to reshape the nose (rhinoplasty) is among the most common plastic surgery procedures.
 This procedure can reduce or increase the size of the nose, remove an unwanted hump, change the shape of the tip or the bridge, narrow the width of the nostrils or change the angle between the nose and the upper lip.
 The procedure creates an improved balance between the nose and other facial features.
 We take great care to achieve a natural result and to avoid the “surgical” look.

 Any “revision” procedure implies that the same surgery has been done in the past.
 So, revision rhinoplasty is a nasal surgery to improve aesthetics and/or function for a patient who has had a previous rhinoplasty.
 The procedure may also be called a “secondary” rhinoplasty.

 Is Facial Surgery Covered By Insurance?

 If a person has facial surgery for the correction of facial deformities, insurance may cover it.
 If the surgery is needed for cosmetic reasons, insurance companies will not typically pay.
 Whether or not you receive coverage will depend upon the type of insurance coverage you have and the reasons you want to have surgery.

 During your consultation, Dr. Hamilton will examine and outline all available options for your unique set of circumstances.
-This is also a good time to ask about payment and financing options so that your procedure is as affordable as possible.
+This is also a good time to ask about payment options so that your procedure is as affordable as possible.